Last Updated July 7, 2020

 What is the status of the July 13 LSAT?

-Given the continued uncertainty over how the COVID-19 emergency will evolve over the next two months, we have made the decision to offer the online, remotely proctored LSAT-Flex in July, and cancel the in-person LSAT that was scheduled for July 13 in the U.S. and Canada.
+Given the continued uncertainty over how the COVID-19 emergency will evolve, we have made the decision to offer the online, remotely proctored LSAT-Flex in August, and cancel the in-person LSAT that was scheduled for August 29 in the U.S. and Canada.

 We are committed to broad access and will work with all test takers with disabilities to see that their accommodation needs are met under the circumstances.
-We will also work with any candidates who may need our assistance with access to computer equipment or other necessary hardware.
+We will also work with any candidates who may need our assistance with access to computer equipment, a reliable internet connection, or a quiet place to test.

 Test Day Experience and Instructions